Him-anshuSharma/Think-Sync/README.md

-### Think-Sync Project
+### Think-Sync Project Overview

-This repository is part of the Think-Sync project, a calendar application aimed at exploring advanced topics in application development.

-#### Repositories:
+**Repositories:**

-1. [App Repository](https://github.com/Him-anshuSharma/MVVM): Contains the Android application codebase implementing MVVM architecture, utilizing Android SDK, MongoDB, Retrofit, Room, and Kodein for dependency injection, with data caching using SQLite and event notifications via AlarmManager.
+1. [Link to App Repository](https://github.com/Him-anshuSharma/MVVM): Contains the code for the Android app.
+It uses MVVM architecture, and technologies like Android SDK, MongoDB, Retrofit, Room, and Kodein.
+It stores data using SQLite for offline use and sets event reminders using AlarmManager.

-2. [Backend Repository](https://github.com/Him-anshuSharma/Auth): Houses the backend codebase built with ExpressJS and MongoDB, responsible for providing APIs to support the Think-Sync Android application, deployed on Render for seamless integration.
+2. [Link to Backend Repository](https://github.com/Him-anshuSharma/Auth): Holds the code for the backend server built with ExpressJS and MongoDB.
+It provides the necessary APIs for the Think-Sync app and is hosted on Render.

 #### Purpose:

-The purpose of this repository is to provide a central location for managing and coordinating the development efforts across the multiple repositories associated with the Think-Sync project.
+This repository serves as a central hub for managing development across all Think-Sync project repositories.

 #### Contributors: